Period Weight Gain Is Totally Normal—Here's Why It Happens

 If you're set on weighing yourself regularly (and monitoring your period weight gain), you can weigh yourself once a week, on the same day, at the same time, using the same scale.
 "The main thing is not to overdo it because fluctuations in weight are common," says Dr. Dardik.
 If you're focusing on losing weight right now, consider looking at non-scale victories instead of the scale to measure progress.

-Combat these side effects the way you battle all bulge: with exercise.
-And drink a lot of water to help get rid of water retention, says Dardik.
-Also try and avoid fatty foods, alcohol, and salt, which triggers your body to hold onto water, says Dardik.
-(So do these 5 Seemingly-Harmless Foods That Cause Belly Bloat.)
+If you want to manage your period weight gain and bloating, focus on maintaining your usual healthy behaviors, such as exercising and drinking a lot of water to help get rid of water retention, says Dr. Dardik.
+Also try to avoid fatty foods, alcohol, and salt, which triggers your body to hold onto water, says Dr. Dardik.
+(See also: The Best Foods for Cramps, Fatigue, Bloating, and More Period Symptoms)

-Moral of the story: check your weight, but don't be paranoid about it.
-And keep your chin up: Your best days are ahead of you, explains Dardik, as women usually feel at their peak in the first 7-10 days after their period.
+Moral of the story: you can check your weight, but don't be paranoid about it.
+And keep your chin up: Your best days are ahead of you, explains Dr. Dardik, as women usually feel at their peak in the first 7-10 days after their period.